Lavitzio/LavitzFrostboltzWA/README.md

 Fireball and Frostbolt alternate being the best until Rank 3 Frostbolt at level 14.

 ## Preview
+*GIF* Shows spell count updating in real-time.

 ![](https://i.imgur.com/QjWdBs2.gif)

-Shows spell count updating in real-time.
+*PNG* Shows a message when a new rank of Frostbolt (or Fireball up to Rank 3) is available to train.

 ![](https://i.imgur.com/yJxyags.png)

-Shows a message when a new rank of Frostbolt (or Fireball up to Rank 3) is available to train.

 ## Files
 *LavitzFrostboltzWA.lua* - Displays number of best available spell casts